dottxt-ai/outlines/README.md

 import outlines

 examples = [
-    ("The food was digusting", "Negative"),
+    ("The food was disgusting", "Negative"),
     ("We had a fantastic night", "Positive"),
     ("Recommended", "Positive"),
     ("The waiter was rude", "Negative")